WoN-Hackathon-2019/won-pollcreaterbot/README.md

 ##### Optional Parameters for both Run Configurations:
 - `WON_KEYSTORE_DIR` path to folder where `bot-keys.jks` and `owner-trusted-certs.jks` are stored (needs write access and folder must exist)

-## Start coding

-Once the skeleton bot is running, you can use it as a base for implementing your own application.

-## Setting up
-- Download or clone this repository
-- Add config files

 Please refer to the general [Bot Readme](https://github.com/researchstudio-sat/webofneeds/blob/master/webofneeds/won-bot/README.md) for more information on Web of Needs Bot applications.